JHG777000/Fudge/README.md

 * Support for data to be held in a class.

-* Classes can be altered durring runtime(adding methods, data to a class) via the class pointer.
+* Classes can be altered during runtime(adding methods, data to a class) via the class pointer.

 * Support for subclasses(multiple inheritance).